mviegas/blog-posts/en/2022/retrospective-30yo-and-10-years-as-a-swe.md

 ——

 These are not meant to be a “source of truth”, but just a sharing of my own notes throughout this beautifully crazy leadership journey.
 Surely there were a lot more that got lost throughout the way, but overall, these are very important in my daily life.
 Hope it is useful to someone else.
 Thanks for everyone who shared a bit of it with me, from my wife to work colleagues, family and close friends.
 You folks were fundamental for making me a better leader and a better person.
 That’s what made me share this with the world as well.

-Thanks if you spent time to read this as well.
+Thanks if you spent time reading this. :)

 Time to celebrate my 30yo.

-Cheers.
+Cheers,
 Mateus